Espiritu Mesa

 Planning a Visit

 Espiritu Mesa is located at 123 W Main St, Mesa, AZ 85201, within walking distance of the downtown light rail stop, which connects directly to central Phoenix and makes the restaurant accessible without a car from much of the metro.
 For guests arriving by car, downtown Mesa's parking infrastructure is generally adequate on evenings outside of Arts Center event nights, when the surrounding blocks fill earlier than usual.
-Current hours, booking method, and pricing are not confirmed in available data, so contacting the restaurant directly before a visit is the practical approach.
-The absence of a confirmed price range in the current record makes it difficult to tier the venue precisely against Mesa peers, but the West Main Street address and independent operator format suggest positioning in the accessible-to-mid-range bracket rather than at the higher end of the market.
+The West Main Street address and independent operator format suggest positioning in the higher price tier rather than at the lower end of the market.

 Standing Among Peers